eapb99/IOETAcmeExercise/README.md

 **coincidence(employee, pairs, count)** -> Recursive function that goes through a list of employees and returns the pairs of employees with the number of matches in their schedules.

 **intersection(schedule1, schedule2)** -> Function that receives two schedules of 2 employees and returns the number of times they are in the company

+## Methodology

+This project is based on a waterfall methodology, since the process is successively divided with the intention of having a sequential development, and being able to finish one stage at a time.
+The structure of this methodology is as follows.
+- Requirements: We base ourselves on the needs of the problem, the information provided by the inputs and outputs shown.
+- Analysis: Select the language to be used.
+(Python)
+- Design: The flow of the program and the design of the entity used were developed using UML
+- Implementation: Functions that perform specific tasks were created in order to be able to address the general problem in parts, in addition to improving the readability and understanding of the code,
+- Test: Unit tests were performed using unittest for each of the functions in order to verify from the structure to the result obtained.

 ## Run Locally

 To execute the solution of this project we must follow the following steps: